pressbooks/docs/_pages/windows.md

 Fully provisioning your development environment may take up to 30 minutes.

-When finished, do a `vagrant halt`, exit the Administrator Command Prompt, then redo `vagrant up` in a regular user privileged Command Prompt.
+When finished, do a `vagrant halt`, then [kill the NFS server][17] with `taskkill /f /im winnfsd.exe`, then exit the Administrator Command Prompt, then redo `vagrant up` in a regular user privileged Command Prompt.

 ## 5. Development Tools